Silicon Beach Bomo - Orientation Guide | Bournemouth Square

 the sun is out, it's much busier.)
 The 15-foot pole in the centre held aloft a gas flame paid

-for by church groups has been supplanted, to reduce costs, by an illuminated globe, known as
+for by church groups, seen here, has since been supplanted, to reduce costs, by an illuminated

 The Square is not so much a quiet place to work or think, but more a place to watch the world go by, as the town's central crossing point for pedestrian traffic.
 (Note that the photos at left were taken deliberately at quieter times to show the background more clearly; usually when the sun is out, it's much busier.)
-The 15-foot pole in the centre held aloft a gas flame paid for by church groups has been supplanted, to reduce costs, by an illuminated globe, known as the Light of Hope.
+The 15-foot pole in the centre held aloft a gas flame paid for by church groups, seen here, has since been supplanted, to reduce costs, by an illuminated globe known as the Light of Hope.

-Along Bourne Avenue are several cafes with outside or semi-enclosed seating: closest is LaTasca Tapas restaurant, then Monty's gourmet burgers [where Kino Lounge was], then the All Fired Up Ceramics Cafe (they host ceramics-pottery events), then Tapas Plus (formerly the site of Legends cafe-bar), which has a conservatory-style front verandah with glass panels which can be slid back in hot weather.
-Closer in, below The Slug And Lettuce's front balcony, the Tesco Metro (on the site of what was a Borders bookshop) is a popular source of sandwich takeaways for those who want to sit on the benches or stone walls around the Square.
+Along Bourne Avenue are several cafes with outside or semi-enclosed seating: closest to the Square, a branch of the Dancing Moose has opened where LaTasca Tapas was.
+Next is Monty's Burger Lounge [where Kino Lounge was], then the All Fired Up Ceramics Cafe (they host ceramics-pottery etc events), then Tapas Plus (formerly the site of Legends cafe-bar), which has a conservatory-style front verandah with glass panels which can be slid back in hot weather.
+Beyond that is the newest addition to the scene, Salt N Pepper Indian Restaurant.
+Closer in, below The Slug And Lettuce's front balcony, the Tesco Metro (on the site of what was a Borders bookshop) is a popular source of sandwich takeaways for those who want to have lunch sitting on the benches or stone walls around the Square and Lower Gardens.

 more easterly approach is either via Old Christchurch Rd or Gervis Place, but while the former